Pentagon not to pay Pakistan $300 million in military reimbursements

 The $300 million comes under the Coalition Support Fund (CSF), a U.S. Defense Department program to reimburse allies that have incurred costs in supporting counter-terrorist and counter-insurgency operations.
 Pakistan is the largest recipient.

-"This decision does not reduce the significance of the sacrifices that the Pakistani military has undertaken over the last two years," Stump said.
+"This decision does not reduce the significance of the sacrifices that the Pakistani military has undertaken over the last two years," Stump added.

 According to Pentagon data, about $14 billion has already been paid to Pakistan under the CSF since 2002.